-We create SVN branches for all of our official releases.
-This is the code used to build the installers that we post for all users.
+We create version control branches for all of our official releases.
+This is the code used to build the distributions that we post for all users.
 As such, we have a strict set of rules for what changes are allowed.
-The branches follow the general naming convention of "https://hedgehog.fhcrc.org/tor/stedi/branches/release13.2".
-They are created at the end of the final sprint of a given release.
-All check ins made to the release branch require:

 - An entry in the issue tracker.

 - Approval from a member of the Triage committee.

 - A code review from another developer.

 - A checkin description which references the issue number and says who did the code review.

 Git-based repositories use branch names like "release19.1-SNAPSHOT" and "release19.1".

 Approximately every two weeks when it is time to publish a new patch release, we will merge the changes that have been accumulated in the snapshot branch into the official release branch.
 We tag the release branch with the number of the patch release, like 19.1.0 or 19.1.5.
 We will also accelerate patch releases if there are critical fixes to deliver, such as security patches or fixes for work-stopping customer issues.

 We also create separate branches around the first of non-release months, representing an alpha release.
 Like release branches, changes to the alpha branch require an entry in the issue tracker, triage approval, and a code review.
 We typically make a very small number of changes in the alpha branch.
 Alpha branches follow the naming convention "https://svn.mgt.labkey.host/stedi/branches/alpha_19.2_1" which is the first alpha release of what will become version 19.2.0.